Halpern Acceleration of the Inexact Proximal Point Method of Rockafellar: The rate of convergence

 Under the same regularity conditions as those used by Rockafellar \cite{Roc1976c}, as discussed above, we now show that the accelerated version of the proximal point method still attains a fast linear convergence rate.
 Based on the results in Theorem \ref{th2.1}, we can derive the following results in a manner similar to that of \cite[Theorem 2]{Roc1976b}, and thus, we provide only a sketch of the proof.

-\begin{theorem} Assume that Assumption \ref{ass2.1} holds and $\{z^k\}$ is any sequence generated by the Halpern accelerated proximal point algorithm under criterion (B) of (\ref{rulesABa}) with $c_k$ nondecreasing ($c_k \nearrow c_{\infty}\leq +\infty$).
+\begin{theorem} Assume that Assumption \ref{ass2.1} holds.
+Let $\{z^k\}$ and $\bar{z}^k$ be any sequences generated by the Halpern accelerated proximal point algorithm under criterion (B) of (\ref{rulesABa}) with $c_k$ nondecreasing ($c_k \nearrow c_{\infty}\leq +\infty$).
 Assume that $\{z^k\}$ is bounded and $T^{-1}$ is Lipschitz continuous at $0$ with modulus $a$; let

 Then $\{z^k\}$ converges strongly to $\bar z$, the unique solution to $0 \in T(z)$.
 Moreover, there is an index $\bar k$ such that

 where

 \end{theorem}